radon-h2020/radon-function-lib/README.md

 ## Schemathesis

 Schemathesis is a tool which takes an OpenAPI yaml as input and test all sub-paths in API tree.
-The API is passed to the lambda with environment variablea.
+The API is passed to the lambda with environment variables.

-Function is intended to be called as cron job.
-Necessary environment variables are API_PATH and BASE_URL
+The function is intended to be called as cron job.
+Necessary environment variables are API_PATH and BASE_URL.

 For examples and details see [Schemathesis](https://github.com/HypothesisWorks/hypothesis)